ldmberman/keeper-contracts/README.md

 In this POC, we put following modules together:

 * **TCRs**: users create challenges and resolve them through voting to maintain registries;
-* **Ocean Tokens**: the intrinstic tokens circulated inside Ocean network, which is used in the voting of TCRs;
+* **Ocean Tokens**: the intrinsic tokens circulated inside Ocean network, which is used in the voting of TCRs;
 * **Curated Proofs Market**: the core marketplace where people can transact with each other and curate assets through staking with Ocean tokens.